csound/manual/docs/opcodes/phasorbnk.md

 _iphs_ -- initial phase, expressed as a fraction of a cycle (0 to 1).
 If -1 initialization is skipped.
 If _iphas_&gt;1 each phasor will be initialized with a random value.

+When a negative initial phase skips initialization during a bank resize, retained banks keep their phase.
+Newly added banks start at zero.
+Reducing the bank count makes the removed indices unavailable, even if their storage remains allocated.

 ### Performance

 _kndx_ -- index value to access individual phasors